networkandcode/networkandcode.github.io/_posts/kubernetes/2021-08-15-kubernetes-bootstrap-a-cluster-with-rke.md

 ---
-title: kubernetes > bootstrap a cluster with rke
+title: "kubernetes > bootstrap a cluster with rke"
-categories: kubernetes
+categories: "kubernetes"
-...
+---

 Rancher Kubernetes Engine ( RKE ) is a popular tool using which we can bootstrap kubernetes clusters quickly.
 We are going to excatly see that in this post.
 Please ensure kubectl is installed in your